dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TEST.md

 #### Average Recall (AR) :

 The computation of the mean Average Recall `AR` shares similarities with the mean Average Precision `AP`, but it focuses on a different aspect of model performance.
-Instead of analyzing precision vs recall, we analyze the recall behavior using different `IoU` thresholds. `AR` is the recall averaged over all $ IoU \in \{0.5,\ldots, 1\} $
+Instead of analyzing precision vs recall, we analyze the recall behavior using different `IoU` thresholds. `AR` is the recall averaged over all `IOU` of 0.5 to 1.

 and can be computed as two times the area under the recall-IoU curve: